 Over the years, I’ve been involved in many marketing efforts, both for clients and in my own business.
 And I can tell you heart matters more than the right words.

 Don’t get me wrong.
 The right words absolutely matter, which is why I’ve written this series on brand messaging.
-(Incidentally, this piece on authentic brand storytelling concludes the series, which began with Messaging Strategy Demystified.)
+(Incidentally, this piece on authentic brand storytelling concludes the series, which began with an article on Messaging Strategy.)

 However, when you’re not telling authentic brand stories, it’s painfully obvious to most people that you’re going through the motions or have ulterior motives.
 And if you’re just going to half-ass something, what’s the point?